SFDO-Tooling/CumulusCI/docs/unpackaged.rst

 * ``%%%NAMESPACE_DOT%%%`` is replaced with the package’s namespace in any context with a namespace (such as a namespaced org or managed org) followed by a period (``.``) rather than two underscores.
     .. note:: This token is used to construct references to packaged Record Types.

+An example case for namespace injection can be found in Salesforce.org's `Nonprofit Success Pack (NPSP) <https://github.com/SalesforceFoundation/NPSP>`_ managed package.
-Example: A portion of metadata from the Nonprofit Success Pack (NPSP) is stored in a subdirectory under ``unpackaged/post``, meaning it's deployed after the application metadata.
+A portion of metadata from NPSP is stored in a subdirectory under ``unpackaged/post``, meaning it's deployed after the application metadata.
 This metadata updates a Compact Layout on the ``Account`` object, and references packaged metadata from the application as well as from other managed packages.
 To deploy this as a managed context, this metadata requires the use of namespace tokens to represent the ``npsp`` namespace, letting CumulusCI automatically adapt the metadata to deploy into managed and unmanaged contexts.

 .. code-block:: xml